cs3org/reva/changelog/unreleased/use-rename-after-upload.md

-Enhancement: Try to rename uploaded files to their final position.
+Enhancement: Try to rename uploaded files to their final position

 Before files were always copied which is a performance drop if rename can be done.
 If not, fallback to copy is happening.